 - 1. Measure the PEAK WORKING VOLTAGE across the CLEARANCE in question. - 2.
-If the equipment is mains operated: - determine the mains transient voltage (G.2); and

-- for equipment to be connected to an AC MAINS SUPPLY, calculate the peak value of the nominal AC MAINS SUPPLY voltage.

-3. Use the rules in item a) of clause G.4 and the above voltage values to determine the REQUIRED WITHSTAND VOLTAGE for mains transients and internal transients.
-In the absence of transients coming from a TELECOMMUNICATION NETWORK, go to step 7.

-4. If the equipment is to be connected to a TELECOMMUNICATION NETWORK, determine the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE (clause G.3).

-5. Use the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE and the rules in item b) of clause G.4 to determine the REQUIRED WITHSTAND VOLTAGE for TELECOMMUNICATION NETWORK transients.
-In the absence of mains and internal transients, go to step 7.

-6. Use the rules in item c) of clause G.4 to determine the total REQUIRED WITHSTAND VOLTAGE.

-7. Use the required withstand voltage to determine the minimum clearance (G.6).
+If the equipment is mains operated: - determine the MAINS TRANSIENT VOLTAGE (G.2); and - for equipment to be connected to an AC MAINS SUPPLY, calculate the peak value of the nominal AC MAINS SUPPLY voltage. - 3.
+Use the rules in G.4 a) and the above voltage values to determine the REQUIRED WITHSTAND VOLTAGE for mains transients and internal transients.
+In the absence of transients coming from a TELECOMMUNICATION NETWORK, go to step 7. - 4.
+If the equipment is to be connected to a TELECOMMUNICATION NETWORK, determine the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE (G.3). - 5.
+Use the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE and the rules in G.4 b) to determine the REQUIRED WITHSTAND VOLTAGE for TELECOMMUNICATION NETWORK transients.
+In the absence of mains and internal transients, go to step 7. - 6.
+Use the rules in G.4 c) to determine the total REQUIRED WITHSTAND VOLTAGE. - 7.
+Use the required withstand voltage to determine the minimum clearance (G.6).

-NOTE The effect of transients from a CABLE DISTRIBUTION SYSTEM is not taken into account when determining CLEARANCES (however, see 7.3.1).
+NOTE - The effect of transients from a CABLE DISTRIBUTION SYSTEM is not taken into account when determining CLEARANCES (however, see 7.3.1).